Karnataka May Impose Additional Curbs Soon Due to Rising COVID Cases. Read CM Bommai's Latest Statement

 Bengaluru: Amid rising COVID cases in Karnataka, the BS Bommai-led state government is reportedly mulling to impose curbs during the New Year and Christmas celebrations, reported news agency IANS.
 Notably, 16 districts in the southern state have witnessed a rise in the number of corona infections in the first week of December.
 Sources in the health department said that CM has asserted that there was no agenda before the government to impose restrictions on activities and celebrations.
-However, an appropriate decision will be taken in the coming days after analysing the situation in the state.Also Read - Omicron: MP Tightens Surveillance at Borders as Cases of New Variant Detected in Adjoining States
+However, an appropriate decision will be taken in the coming days after analysing the situation in the state.Also Read - After 15 Days, Bengaluru Doctor With Omicron Still Tests Covid Positive

 Full list of restrictions imposed in Karnataka